 1. General browser settings

 From there, go to the "System and Security" section.
-If you are running Windows XP, you must go to the Control Panel and make sure it is displayed in Classic View.
-At this point, you should see the "Flash player" icon.
+If you are running Windows XP, you should go to Control Panel and make sure it is displayed in "Classic View".
+At this step you should see the "Flash player" icon.
 Click on it.
-On the "Storage" tab, make sure "Block all sites from storing information on this computer" is selected.
-Also, on the "Advanced" tab, make sure "Allow Adobe to install updates" is selected.
+On the "Storage" tab, make sure that the "Block all sites from storing information on this computer" option is selected.
+Also, on the "Advanced" tab, make sure that the "Allow Adobe to install updates" option is selected.

-2. Use privacy-focused search engines
+2. Use privacy-friendly search engines

 In terms of security and privacy, DuckDuckGo is a very useful search engine.